 Watching the heart-wrenching devastation, Melaleuca seized an opportunity to provide immediate support to Ukraine.
 Discovering a way to make an impact and show that Melaleuca values freedom, the company donated over $12,000 worth of Melaleuca products such as first aid kits, MelaGel, Triple Antibiotic Ointment and bandages.

 Additionally, Melaleuca led a campaign to secure lifesaving Emergency Room supplies from all of its regional hospitals.
 There is a desperate need for specialized heathcare supplies that cannot be purchased over the counter.

-“We support Ukraine in the fight for freedom!” said Melaleuca CEO Frank VanderSloot.
+“We support Ukraine in the fight for freedom!” said Melaleuca Founder Frank VanderSloot.
 “Melaleuca was honored to donate first aid supplies to support the brave men and women who are defending their homes.”

 The request came from Svitlana Miller, a Melaleuca customer and Idaho Falls, Idaho resident born in the Ukraine, who originally contacted a Melaleuca employee requesting MelaGel for the Ukrainian military.
 Svitana’s husband, who is a nuclear engineer and U.S. Airman, had been called to duty and would travel to Ukraine.
 His plane had capacity and authorization to deliver up to 2,000 pounds of aid directly to Ukrainians, but it would leave the next morning.
 This left precious little time to gather needed supplies.

 Each hospital that Melaleuca contacted rapidly responded.
 Within 90 minutes of Melaleuca’s request, they had delivered essential supplies to the drop-off point.